pdrlps/arii/data/docs/arii_reference_index.md

 ## Sample

 Sample configuration for exchanged data between the application controller and the [Integrations][].
-Each [Delivery Template][deliverytemplate] type will have its own set of configuration properties, defined in the object payload.
+Each [Delivery Endpoint][deliveryendpoint] type will have its own set of configuration properties, defined in the object payload.

     {
       "publisher": "url",